You don't need a good sense of direction to navigate a new city.

 It helps.
 But it's not necessary.

-In answer to the many emails of concern I’ve received from solo travelers who are afraid of getting lost, this post is on how to navigate a new city with some emphasis on how to learn a new transit system.
-Plus, there are a few specific tips for navigating some of the most popular cities in the world.
+In answer to the many emails of concern I've received from solo travelers who are afraid of getting lost, this post is on how to navigate a new city with some information on how to learn a new transit system and specific tips for navigating some of the most popular cities in the world.

 My aim is to make getting around any new city easier.
 I'm going to try to help you: